 - Type C – Regular market traders mandated to close who do not have their own business rates assessment, but with fixed locations in the borough.
 The assumed RV will be based on an annual rent/licence payment due in the financial year.

-- Type D – Support for businesses which are ancillary to the hospitality, retail and leisure industries and who have not received any business grants administered by the Council to date.
+- Type D – Support for businesses which are ancillary to the hospitality, retail and leisure industries and who have not received any business grants administered by the Council since October 2020.
 This focuses upon businesses which have not specifically been required to close but have lost their main source of revenue as a result of national restrictions upon the industries to which they provide goods or services.
 Businesses may be local ratepayers or be able to demonstrate fixed building-related costs outside of their residential property costs.
-The rateable value will be that defined in the rating list, or an assumed RV based on an annual rent or mortgage payment due in the financial year.
+The rateable value will be that defined in the rating list, or an assumed RV based on an annual rent or mortgage payment due in the financial year (please note we have amended eligibility to include those business that previously received the Small Business Grant and Retail, Hospitality and Leisure Grant)

 - Type E – A hardship fund for rate-paying and non rate-paying businesses including self-employed individuals who have not received support under the previous grant schemes administered by the Council, or the schemes outlined above or, in relation to self-employed individuals, central government grant schemes including the self-employed income support scheme, and require further support due to demonstrable financial vulnerability.